Cubic graphs and the golden mean: Transitive TLF-planar graphs

 \begin{letlist} \item If the edge $e_{k-1}$ of $\pi$ corresponding to $w_{k-1}$ is square, then the next edge $e_k$ of $\pi$ is square.
 That is, $e_{k-1}$ and $e_k$ form a length-$2$ path on the same size-$4$ face of $G$.

 \item Suppose $e_{k-1}$ is non-square.
 Then the next edge $e_k$ is one of the two possible square edges, chosen as follows.
-In contracting $G$ to $G'$, the path $(\pi_0,\pi_1,\dots,\pi_{k-1})$ contracts to a non-backtracking path $\pi'$ on $G'$.
+In contracting $G$ to $G'$, the walk $(\pi_0,\pi_1,\dots,\pi_{k-1})$ contracts to a walk $\pi'=\pi'(w)$ on $G'$.
 Find the most recent turn at which $\pi'$ turns either right or left.
-If, at that turn, $\pi'$ turns left (\resp, right), the non-backtracking path $\pi$ on $G$ turns left (\resp, right).
-If no turn of $\pi'$ is rightwards or leftwards, then $\pi$ turns left. \end{letlist}
+If, at that turn, $\pi'$ turns left (\resp, right), the walk $\pi$ on $G$ turns left (\resp, right).
+If no turn of $\pi'$ is rightwards or leftwards, then (for definiteness) $\pi$ turns left. \end{letlist}

 \item Suppose $(w_{k-1}w_k)=$ (HH).

 \begin{letlist} \item If the edge $e_{k-1}$ of $\pi$ corresponding to $w_{k-1}$ is square, then the next edge $e_k$ of $\pi$ is the unique possible non-square edge.